sscdelft/sscdelft.github.io/activities/_posts/2020-10-15-nonlinear-equations-day.md

 discontinued: true
 ---

 The SIAM Student Chapter at [TU Delft] is organizing a **Non-Linear Equations Workshop Day** which is going to take place on 15 October.
-However, due to the pandemic of COVID-19, we will organize it **online via Zoom** from 1030 to 1600.
+However, due to the pandemic of COVID-19, we will organize it **online via Zoom from 1030 to 1545**.

 There will be 3 minisymposiums and 1 BaNaNa Talk during the workshop day, in which we will have the presentations regarding non-linear equations in **finance, power flow, combustions** and **G+smo**.